 So it’s up to us to acknowledge the problem and stop it before it goes out of hand.

 Q: What percentage of people are addicted to phones?

 Nomophobia statistics show that 66% fear being left without their phones.
 This is identical to the number of people addicted to mobile phones, indicating that Nomophobia is a strong indicator of mobile phone addiction.

 Q: How many people are addicted to mobile phones?

-Cell phone statistics show that 66% of people that own smartphones are addicted to their mobile phones.
-This translates to two in every three people, a very large number that comes as no surprise.
-Most apps you use throughout the day are deliberately designed to draw your attention and hook you on instant gratifications, such as likes and follows.
+Cell phone statistics show two in every three people are addicted to their mobile phone, a very large number that nevertheless comes as no surprise.
+Most apps we use throughout the day are deliberately designed to draw our attention and hook us on instant gratifications with things like “likes” and “follows.”